Trip1eLift/template-web-dev/README.md

 ## Launch 3 layers seperately

-Launching layers individually is recommanded during development.
 Each layer may occupy a terminal process if detach option is not used.

 ### `make start-database`